 Many high profile Italian and European companies use our services and treatments.

 This process differs from nickel electroplating due to the deposition method and surface characteristics.
-Electroless nickel plating is a functional treatment that imparts enhanced characteristics in terms of even coating thickness, hardness, wear, and corrosion resistance.
+Electroless nickel plating is a functional treatment that imparts enhanced characteristics in terms of uniform coating thickness, hardness, wear, and corrosion resistance.

 Thanks to its characteristics and the possibility of plating all metals, it is the most widely used coating in the mechanical engineering sector.More information